mattfarina/pkg/use_cases/single_import.md

   in the `$GOPATH`, and finally looks in the `$GOROOT`.
 - A simple use case is the Deis project that has multiple packages and sub-packages importing Docker.
 They only need this to happen one time.
+- Certain frameworks in Go's core, such as the `database/sql` package, are prone to issues when unflattened dependencies result in loading two or more versions of the same driver library.

 ## Solution
 There are two `flatten` properties.
 One at the package level that notes that all packages should only be installed at the top level (e.g., the application `vendor/` directory).

-The `flatten` property on individual imports can be used instead of the global `flatten` property.
+The `flatten` property on individual imports can be used to override the global `flatten` property.
 This notes that this particular import should be at the top level.